Argentina's Fernandez faces her first general strike

 The agricultural sector has long quarrelled with Fernandez over the 35 percent export tax her government puts on soybean exports and curbs it places on corn and wheat shipments.

-Telephone calls went unanswered at the main grains port of Rosario.
-The usually noisy, truck-jammed entrance to the port of Buenos Aires was still, with activity expected to resume on Wednesday.
+Calls went unanswered at the main grains port of Rosario and the usually noisy, truck-jammed entrance to the port of Buenos Aires was still, with activity expected to resume on Wednesday.
 The local stock and bonds market was also unusually quiet.

-Just up the street from the presidential palace, tourist attraction Cafe Tortoni closed its doors after being vandalized.

-"It's painful," a cafe employee told state television.
-"This is like a second home to us."
+Picketers demonstrated in public squares such as Plaza de Mayo in front of the presidential palace in Buenos Aires.
+Just up the street, tourist attraction Cafe Tortoni was closed after its employees failed to get to work due to lack of bus service.

 (Additional reporting by Guido Nejamkis, Writing and additional reporting by Hugh Bronstein; Editing by Bill Trott and Will Dunham)